nsdf-fabric/nsdf-web/_posts/2022-01-31-all-hands-meeting.md

 ---
 layout: post
-title: All hands-on meeting
+title: All hands meeting
 ---

-The first National Science Dat Fabric (NSDF) in-person meeting will be held in Salt Lake City, Utah on February 22-23.
+The first National Science Dat Fabric (NSDF) in-person meeting held in Salt Lake City, Utah on February 22-23.

 The meeting will have the multiple goals of: